Working with Children (Risk Management and Screening) and Other Legislation Amendment Bill 2024

 12.23 pmMr NICHOLLSSupports

-Supported the bill's changes including the new reasonable person test and kinship carer reforms, while criticising the lengthy delays in implementing recommendations.
+Welcomed changes to the blue card system including the reasonable person test and kinship carer reforms, while emphasising the need for robust safeguards in kinship care placements.

 There is much in the working with children bill that is worthy of support.
 It is just that it should have been done sooner.2024-09-11View Hansard